Physicslibrary/ARKit-Zoetrope/README.md

 # Hardware

-Tested on Apple 2018 9.7" iPad (A9 CPU or higher for ARKit) but should work on any iPad supporting ARKit.
+Tested on Apple 2018 9.7" iPad (A9 CPU or higher for ARKit) but should work on any iPad supporting ARKit (stereoscope, dependent on screen dimensions, is off).
-The reason is that stereoscope (dependent on screen dimensions) is off.

 # Software